square/go-jose/README.md

 [JSON Web Signature](http://dx.doi.org/10.17487/RFC7515) (RFC 7515), and
 [JSON Web Token](http://dx.doi.org/10.17487/RFC7519) (RFC 7519) specifications.
 Tables of supported algorithms are shown below.
-The library supports both the compact and full serialization formats, and has optional support for multiple recipients.
+The library supports both the compact and JWS/JWE JSON Serialization formats, and has optional support for multiple recipients.
 It also comes with a small command-line utility ([`jose-util`](https://github.com/square/go-jose/tree/master/jose-util)) for dealing with JOSE messages in a shell.